Valuable lessons learnt in latest hypersonic flight trial

 The scramjet stage of the experiment commenced after completing a suborbital flight and re-entering the atmosphere as the payload accelerated to over seven times the speed of sound or 2km per second.

-The scramjet engines were designed by the University of Queensland (UQ) and the flight test vehicle and control systems were designed by the Defence Science and Technology (DST) Group.
+The scramjet engines were designed by the University of Queensland (UQ) and the flight test vehicle and control systems were designed by the DST Group.

-Dr Ken Anderson, Chief of the DST Group Aerospace Division, said the trial was also a key technology flight to test complex systems necessary for the reorientation and control of hypersonic vehicles outside the atmosphere and in the atmosphere at hypersonic speeds.
+Dr Ken Anderson, Chief of the DST's Aerospace Division, said the trial was also a key technology flight to test complex systems necessary for the reorientation and control of hypersonic vehicles outside the atmosphere and in the atmosphere at hypersonic speeds.

 During atmospheric re-entry, the flight data stream from the payload was lost just 15 seconds before the completion of the flight, possibly due to overheating of the voltage regulator in the telemetry system.